Hi everyone! I hope you had a wonderful weekend! 🙂

 10. Salvia.
 I believe salvia comes in all different colours and sizes.
 Our’s has a very delicate head of purple flowers on a tall green stem.

-Other plants that are slug resistant in our garden that I’ve yet to photograph include Snapdragons, Penstemon, Heuchera, Cyclamen, Bluebells and Aquilegia.
+Other plants that are slug resistant in our garden that I’ve yet to photograph include Snapdragons, Penstemon, Heuchera, Cyclamen and Bluebells.

 Next job is to review the 2011 veggie growing experiment and plan what we’re going to attempt to grow this year.
 Me thinks this review won’t be so positive as the flower review.
 Hmmm… we’ll see…